dyninst/dyninst/docs/proccontrol/overview.rst

    information about the new thread in the target process.
 It is worth noting that :cpp:type:`Event::const_ptr` is a not a regular pointer, but a reference counted shared pointer.
-This means that we do not have to be concerned with cleaning the Event—it will be automatically cleaned when the last reference disappears.
+This means that we do not have to be concerned with cleaning the Event-it will be automatically cleaned when the last reference disappears.
 The :cpp:class:`Process::cb_ret_t` describes what action should be taken on the process in response to this event.